Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

 ### 3. Reapply BMC settings if a `StatefulReset` was performed on any BMC

-> This section only needs to be performed if any liquid-cooled node or chassis BMCs that had to be `StatefulReset`.
+> **`NOTE`** This section only needs to be performed if any liquid-cooled node or chassis BMCs that had to be `StatefulReset`.

 1. For each liquid-cooled BMC to which the `StatefulReset` action was applied, delete the BMC from HSM.

     Replace `BMC_XNAME` with the BMC component name (xname) to delete.

     ```bash
-    ncn-m001# cray hsm inventory redfishEndpoints delete BMC_XNAME
+    cray hsm inventory redfishEndpoints delete BMC_XNAME
     ```

 1. Restart MEDS to re-setup the NTP and `syslog` configuration for the Redfish endpoints.